 - Low marginal rates

 Time is running out, however.
-Clients with estate tax concerns should have serious conversations with their CPAs and attorneys, now.
+Thus, clients with estate tax concerns should have serious conversations with their CPAs and attorneys, now.
 The tax advantages are set to expire on December 31, 2012.
-The IRS requires a qualified business appraisal with Gift Tax… IRS Form 709 filings.
+Then, the IRS requires a qualified business appraisal with Gift Tax… IRS Form 709 filings.
 This means contacting a qualified provider of Fair Market Value business valuations and getting started preparing yours.

 Fair Market Valuations for Baby Boomers Gauging Retirement Options

 As the “work hard, play hard” baby boomer business owners cruise past retirement age, their view of a closely held business inevitably shifts from a “business income source” to a “stock investment asset.”